 LANCE LEWIN’S BLOG

-Dismantling an ontological misnomer in photography: the “Latent Image”
+Dismantling an ontological misnomer in photography: the “Latent Image”.
+(Entry 4/9/2026)

 (Copyright: Draft – Unpublished Work © 2026 Lance A. Lewin - Do not circulate or cite without written permission from the author).

-The following short essay is from a larger more extensive work in progress titled, The Registration of Global and Determinant Features and Dismantling the “Latent Image” misnomer: an Addendum to Invisible Images and Indeterminacy: Why We Need a Multi-stage Account of Photography by Dawn M. Wilson 2021.[1]
+The following short discussion is from a larger more extensive work in progress titled, The Registration of Global and Determinant Features and Dismantling the “Latent Image” misnomer: an Addendum to Invisible Images and Indeterminacy: Why We Need a Multi-stage Account of Photography by Dawn M. Wilson 2021.
 This short essay specifically details my arguments that dismiss the “latent image” misnomer from the photographic process while proposing a new phrase that more adequately interprets the “register”– an ‘exposed but undeveloped film’ – or an integrated charge pattern distributed across a digital sensor’s photosite array.

 The Ontology of Latent Images